dingearteom/Data_Analysis/README.md

 It is implemented in **k-means** folder.

 Algorithm:
-* Firstly, clusters are got from k-means algorithm.
+* Firstly, clusters are acquired from k-means algorithm.
 * Then for each cluster major presented label is predicted.

 The result comes between **68%** and **75%** which is ultimate threshold.